{//% unless portal.user.is_agent %} Tickets

 Event-Driven Automation

-whether manual or through time-based automation.
+whether done manually or through time-based automation.

 Let's go through the process.